24fret/python-git/readme.txt

-Using Git as version control
+Using Git as distributed  version control
 Git is a free software
+Git exploring